Infinidat/infinimetrics-container/README.md

 **Restore**

-Normally, the backup tar.gz file will be written to the data/tmp directory.
+Normally, the backup tar.gz file is written to the data/tmp directory.
 If the default data directory is different, refer to the DATA_DIR variable inside .env.user.
 The following command will restore the file into InfiniMetrics.

 Example: (assuming that the name of the backup file is <backup.tar.gz>)

 ```
 ./infinimetrics.sh restore /tmp/infinimetrics/<backup.tar.gz>
 ```